srobo/ops-manual/about-the-charity/data_retention.md

 This policy covers all personal information with a sensitive nature in the possession or control of Student Robotics, regardless of how the information is held.

-This policy is subject to change, and will be superceded by any obligation of Student Robotics to comply with regulation, litigation, or law enforcement.
+This policy is subject to change, and will be superseded by any obligation of Student Robotics to comply with regulation, litigation, or law enforcement.

 Data may persist in a backup for 1 additional year in all situations.